-The Commission maintains an account with the County of Mendocino used for issuing warrants for the payment of general operating expenses.
+The Commission maintains an account with Savings Bank of Mendocino County used for issuing checks for the payment of general operating expenses.
+The County of Mendocino collects the Apportionment Fees from the County, Cities and Special Districts and holds those funds in an account with the County Auditor.
+When sufficient funds are collected (Apportionment Fees), LAFCo will then transfer funds into the checking account at Savings Bank of Mendocino County.
 Cash on deposit in the County of Mendocino's treasury is a pooled money investment account similar to a money market account.
-The funds deposited with the County are invested in accordance with Sections 53601 and 53635 of the California Government Code that specify the authorized investments that an investment pool can purchase.
+The funds deposited with the County, until transferred, are invested in accordance with Sections 53601 and 53635 of the California Government Code that specify the authorized investments that an investment pool can purchase.

 The County's investment policy as of July 7, 1997 prohibits the following: reverse repurchase agreements, collaterized mortgage securities, futures or options, lend securities or security with a stated or potential maturity longer than five years.
-Interest earnings recorded by the Commission for these funds for the fiscal year ended June 30, 2017 and 2016 were \$124 and \$232, respectively.
+Interest earnings recorded by the Commission for these funds for the fiscal year ended June 30, 2018 and 2017 were \$465 and \$124, respectively.
 The County of Mendocino issues a separate comprehensive annual financial report.
 Copies of the County of Mendocino's annual financial report may be obtained from the County of Mendocino's Auditor-Controller's office, 501 Low Gap Road, Room 1080, Ukiah, CA 95482.